Rayhatron/matthewgraybosch.com/_posts/resistance/2017-02-04-the-only-super-hero-who-is-explicitly-anti-fascist.md

 And let's not even get started on Batman.
 If Bruce Wayne was serious about cleaning up Gotham he'd kill the Joker and go after the *real* criminals: the ones who actually run shit.

 Who else is there?
 The only other superhero I can think of who is anti-fascist at the conceptual level is probably Wonder Woman.
-[However, her anti-fascism is probably second to her feminism. ](http://www.newyorker.com/magazine/2014/09/22/last-amazon).
-Which is probably as it should be...
+[However, her anti-fascism is probably second to her feminism.](http://www.newyorker.com/magazine/2014/09/22/last-amazon) Which is probably as it should be...

 If you can think of any other anti-fascist superheroes, link to this post and write your own blog post.